tiavina-mika/password-strength-input/README.md

   />
 ```

-See [`example/App.tsx`](https://github.com/tiavina-mika/password-strength-input/tree/main/example) for a more example of using `PasswordStrengthInput`.
+See [`here`](https://github.com/tiavina-mika/password-strength-input/tree/main/example) for more examples that use `PasswordStrengthInput`.

 ## Props